kumsa-Mergia/GoLang/30-Day/Day-Test/GoDay3.md

-cover the three main types: if-else, switch-case, and for loops.
+cover the three main types:
+ 1. if-else,
+ 2. switch-case,
+ 3. for loops.
 These are fundamental building blocks for managing the flow of your program.
 ## 1. If-Else Statements

 The if-else statement is used to execute a block of code based on a condition.